jakobhuerner/jakobhuerner.github.io/_posts/2022-07-23-sony_sel85f18_review.md

 ## My conclusion

-I use and like this lens more than I thought before the purchase.
+I use and like this lens more than I thought before I purchased it.
 To utilise the benefits of a full-frame camera body for family and people photography, you need a fast ~85mm lens.
 The Sony FE 1.8/85mm is a perfect choice as the optical and build qualities are almost without flaws, while being reasonably small and light.
 When using it for family, but also for nature & macro purposes, it is really versatile and therefor the perfect match in my [lean and high-quality photography setup](../leanest_highest_quality_casual_photography_setup/).